Emergency medical services: Organization

-Government ambulance service
+Municipal "third service" ambulance service

 Operating separately from (although alongside) the fire and police services of the area, these ambulances are funded by local, provincial or national governments.
 In some countries, these only tend to be found in big cities, whereas in countries such as the United Kingdom, almost all emergency ambulances are part of a national health system.

-In the United States, ambulance services provided by a local government are often referred to as "third service" EMS (the fire department, police department, and separate EMS forming an emergency services trio) by the employees of said service, as well as other city officials and residents.
+In the United States, ambulance services provided by a local government are often referred to as "third service" EMS (the fire department, police department, and EMS department forming an emergency services trio) by the members of said service, as well as other city officials and residents.
 The most notable examples of this model in the United States are Pittsburgh Bureau of Emergency Medical Services, Boston EMS, New Orleans Emergency Medical Services, and Cleveland EMS.
 Government ambulance services also have to take civil service exams just like government fire departments and police.
 In the United States, certain federal government agencies employ emergency medical technicians at the basic and advanced life support levels, such as the National Park Service and the Federal Bureau of Prisons.

 Fire- or police-linked service

 In countries such as the United States, Japan, France, South Korea and parts of India, ambulances can be operated by the local fire or police services.
 Fire-based EMS is the most common model in the United States, where nearly all urban fire departments provide EMS and a majority of emergency transport ambulance services in large cities are part of fire departments.
+Examples of this model are the New York City Fire Department (FDNY) and the Baltimore City Fire Department.

-It is somewhat rare for a police department in the United States to provide EMS or ambulance services, although many police officers have basic medical training.
+It is rare for a police department in the United States to provide EMS or ambulance services, although many police officers have basic medical training (such as Nalaxone use and CPR).
 One notable example is New Orleans Emergency Medical Services, which was formed as a hospital-based service, was operated by the New Orleans Police Department from 1947 to 1985, and is currently operated by the New Orleans Health Department and the New Orleans Office of Homeland Security and Emergency Preparedness, separate from the New Orleans Fire Department.